TristanvanLeeuwen/IP_and_Im_Lectures/_sources/what_is.md

 If the problem is not well-posed, we call it *ill-posed*.
 ```

 It may seem strange that equation {eq}`ip` may not have a solution.
-After all, are the measurements not the result of the forward opertor applied to some ground-truth $\overline{u}$?
+After all, are the measurements not the result of the forward operator applied to some ground-truth $\overline{u}$?
 We need to keep in mind here that $K$ is only a *model* for the underlying process.
 In reality, the measurements may include *modelling errors* and *measurement errors*.
 We will denote the noisy data by $f^{\delta}$.
 An often-used model to incorporate such errors is the *additive noise model*

 $$
 f^{\delta} = K(\overline{u}) + e,